luisguilherme/framboise/README.md

 -------------

-I needed to have a lightweight tool to automatically download subtitles to movies I had set up on my raspberry pi. raspberry
+I needed to have a lightweight tool to automatically download subtitles to movies I had set up on my raspberry pi.
+Framboise is raspberry in French.

 Interesting ideas to implement
 ------------------------------